indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * What is stub and mock?
 (A stub is a test double with preprogrammed behavior.
 Mocks are stubs with preprogrammed expectations.)

 ####[[⬆]](#toc) <a name='architecture'>Architecture:</a>
 * *Design principles*.
-(SOLID, DRY, KISS, YAGNI, convention over configuration, separation of concerns, principle of least knowledge, tourist principle, single source of truth, single version of the truth)
+(SOLID, DRY, KISS, YAGNI, Worse is better, convention over configuration, separation of concerns, principle of least knowledge, tourist principle, single source of truth, single version of the truth)
 * Benefits of *separation of concerns* (inversed)
   * Adding new features will take an order of magnitude longer
   * They’re impossible to optimize